-🎙️ The Unspoken Laws Of Academic Success
+🎙️ Unspoken Laws Of Academic Success

-3 Simple But Effective Practices
+Three Simple But Effective Practices You Need To Know

-By: Derek Jansen (MBA) and Ethar Al-Saraf (PhD) | May 2024
+By: Derek Jansen (MBA) and Ethar Al-Saraf (PhD) | Updated March 2025

 In this episode of the Grad Coach Podcast, Derek and Ethar delve into the unwritten laws of academic success.
 In it, they share some of the secrets hidden in plain sight that separate the average from the excellent.
 Whether you’re an undergraduate just starting out or a doctoral candidate navigating the lonely road of independent research, these insights will help you optimise your approach and work smarter.